ovh/docs/pages/platform/ai/gi_08_s3_compliance/guide.en-gb.md

 2023-05-09T12:39:21.000Z 10.4 KiB train-first-model.py STANDARD    092da9edf113d84e65ba4866892cf249
 ```

-### Use S3 buckets with AI Tools
+### Using S3 buckets with AI Tools

 Now that your **S3 bucket** has been created, you are free to use it with any OVHcloud AI tool.

 > [!primary]
 >
-> Please note the feature can be used through `ovhai` CLI and API only for now, it will soon be available from the OVHcloud Control Panel.
+> Please note that for the moment this feature can be used through `ovhai` CLI and API only.
+It will soon be available from the OVHcloud Control Panel.
 >
-> *For more information about it, refer to our [Public Roadmap](https://github.com/ovh/public-cloud-roadmap/projects/4).*
+> *For more information about this, refer to our [Public Roadmap](https://github.com/ovh/public-cloud-roadmap/projects/4).*
 >

 You can now link your **S3 buckets** to AI notebooks, AI Training and AI Deploy.